mprof27/mprof27/README.md

 ## Projects [See more projects - link down below]

-To view my works, navigate to the link provided [My Portfolio](https://portfolio.amvcoder.com/).
+To view my works, navigate to this link [My Portfolio](https://portfolio.amvcoder.com/).